 - Remove the engine cowl and spray the engine’s powerhead with a non-conductive lubricant spray.
 Do not spray directly on joints that are lubricated with grease as some lubricant sprays may dissolve grease.

 - Grease all external fittings on the engine and steering system.
-Use a grease that is consistent with engine manufacturer’s recommendations.
+Use a grease that is consistent with the engine manufacturer’s recommendations.

 - Change the engine lower unit lubricant.
 This will remove contaminants that may have built up throughout the boating season.
 This is also a good time to check for lower unit seal problems.
 If there is a leak, have it repaired by your dealer.